tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 ### edit

-Basic idea of this command is firstly to GET a json file with a specific uuid, and save that in a temporary file, and edit this file, and POST that with the same uuid to update the contents.
+Basic idea of this command is firstly to GET a json file with a specific uuid, and save that in a temporary file, and edit this file, and PUT that with the same uuid to update the contents.
  - Similar behavior with visudo, for example

 Additionally, this command could be a bit more powerful, since it supports EDITOR enviroment variable.